uptane/uptane-standard/uptane-standard.md

 * The filename and version number of the Targets metadata file.

-The Snapshot metadata MAY also list the Root metadata filename and version number for the purpose of backwards compatibility.
+The Snapshot metadata could also list the Root metadata filename and version number for the purpose of backwards compatibility.
 Historically, this was a requirement in TUF, but it is no longer required and does not provide a significant security benefit.

 ### Timestamp metadata {#timestamp_meta}